rage/programming-23/data/part-1/3-more-about-variables.md

 </sample-output>

-For integer values the `+` operator means addition, but for string values it means concatenation.
+For integer values the `+` operator means addition, but for string values it means concatenation, or "stringing together".

 Not all operators are available for all types of variables.
 While numbers can be divided using the division operator `/`, attempting to divide a string by a number causes an error: